ESSA establishes other committees and councils as required to provide advice on the strategic objectives for ESSA.

 The purpose of the Course Accreditation Committee is to provide universities and training providers with a framework to build courses of excellence in exercise and sports science, to ensure that graduate outcomes are aligned with industry requirements, and to review and renew courses against the current course accreditation standards.

-Professional Standards Council
+ESSA Standards Council (SC)